|

 One last view of the Ellijay Station.
 The train backed into the station area where we all reboarded.

-More of that beautiful Georgia countryside.
+The train ran through more of that beautiful Georgia countryside.

 Views inside of my coach.

-Always something interesting along the tracks.
+There is always something interesting along the tracks.

-More of the beautiful Georgia landscape.
+The train ran through more of the beautiful Georgia landscape.
 We came to our next photo runby location at Whitestone.

-We unloaded along a road for the back up move.
+We unloaded along a road for the backup move.

-Photo Runby 2.
+The train did Photo Runby 2.

-Photo Runby 3.
+The train did Photo Runby 3.

-Views of the Whitestone concrete plant.
+The train ran by the Whitestone concrete plant.

-A hot Southern afternoon.
+A hot and humid Southern afternoon.
 We are now near where the old Hook once was on the Hook and Eye Line.
 The Hook was a 15 degree double reverse curve which took four miles to gain the two miles of our present day route.
 Its location was between here and Talking Rock.

 The crossing of this bridge starts the trackage that was built to replace the "Hook".

-A pretty rural setting.
+The train ran by a pretty rural setting.

-This is where the track for the Hook used to join the mainline.
+The train came to the point where the track for the Hook used to join the mainline.

-The old siding at Talking Rock.
+The train ran by the old siding at Talking Rock.

-Through many miles of Southern Forest during the last two days of our train trips.
+We ran through many miles of Southern Forest during the last two days of our train trips.

-Under a wooden bridge as our train came into Jasper.
+The train ran under a wooden bridge as our train came into Jasper.

-The train station in Jasper.
+The train came to the train station in Jasper.

-Curving into Tate.
+The train curved into Tate.

-Switcher in storage as we came into Tate.
+We ran by a switcher in storage as we came into Tate.

-Georgia Northeastern GP-38 9708 which I took a picture of on the way to the bus.
+I took pictures of the Georgia Northeastern GP-9 6576 and Georgia Northeastern GP-38 9708 which I took a picture of on the way to the bus.

 The buses drove together back to the Chattanooga Choo Choo.
 Chris and I then headed to Rossville to Beas Restaurant which my good friend Jim Nowell had told me about and said I must eat there on this trip.
-We were seated with two strangers who wouldn't remain strangers for long.
+We were seated with two strangers who would not remain strangers for long.
 You sit at a round table with a Lazy Susan on top which has all the food for your meal on it.
 The food is changed out so it is always fresh.
 It was all good old Southern Homemade Food and is all you can eat.
 The Chicken Wish Bone meat is some of the best chicken I have ever had.
 We learned a lot from our new friends and we all got a very full meal and a great price.
 After a fantastic dinner at Beas Restaurant we returned to the Chattanooga Choo Choo where I relaxed for the rest of that evening.